Loading...

 If you don't want to configure SASL or TLS security, select "None" here to disable Kafka security.

-Cancel Button, If the user changes the configuration (e.g., switching between SASL and TLS) but clicks Cancel instead of Submit, the system will revert the configuration to its previous state.
+If a user changes the configuration but clicks Cancel instead of Submit, the system reverts to the previous settings automatically.